How to Fix Front Bumper Clips and Prevent Costly Repairs

 - Jun 6

-The average repair cost for an insurance claim was $4,721 in the second quarter of 2024, about $800 more than three years earlier.
+The average amount paid for an insurance claim as a repaired bumper was $4,721 in the second quarter of 2024, which was approximately $800 more than what was paid three years ago.
 (Source: WSJ)

-Given these rising expenses, instead of replacing the whole bumper, you can fix the clips using simple tools and materials.
-This guide walks you through quick and effective solutions to secure your bumper properly.
+In light of these rising prices, instead of swapping out the entire bumper, you can repair the clips with just a few tools and materials.
+This article presents you with fast and effective ways to properly secure your bumper.

 Common Causes of Broken Bumper Clips

-Minor collisions – Light impacts in parking lots or at low speeds can weaken or snap clips.
+Minor accidents - Light hits in crown vic parking lots or low speeds can weaken or even break the clips.

 Assessing the Damage

-Cracked or missing clips – Look under the bumper to see if any clips are broken or missing.
+Clips that are broken or have a missing section - Move to the area under the bumper and check if there are some clips which are broken or missing.

-If the clips are still intact but loose, reattaching them may be enough.
-If they are broken, replacing them is the best solution.
+If the clips are still in good condition but have become loose, reattaching them might be enough.
+When they break, it would be best to replace them.

 Tools and Materials Needed

-Screwdrivers and pliers – Helps remove old clips and align new ones.
+Screwdrivers and pliers - Help remove the old clips and align the new ones.

-Epoxy adhesive – A strong automotive adhesive can fix minor cracks in clips.
+Epoxy adhesive - Minor crack fix by a strong automotive adhesive which can also be applied to clips.

-Replacement bumper clips – Get clips designed for your vehicle’s make and model.
+Replacement bumper clips - Purchase clips made for your car's brand & model.

-Zip ties or metal wire – Useful for temporary fixes if new clips aren’t available.
+Zip ties or metal wire - They are handy for temporary repair when new clips are not available.

 Step-by-Step Repair Guide